FinhasYohannesGustavo/Anababi/README.md

 4. The only difference between the two types of searching is that `binary searching` only works on already `sorted data`.
 Also the `search key` must be exactly what is found on the references properties to be found as a result of the search.
 5. To search by title you have to first sort by Title.
-6. To search by Author you have to first sort by Author.
+6. To search by author you have to first sort by Author.

     1. Note if you do search by Author make sure to either search the first name only or the last name only.
     2. This is because a reference only has a first name or last name property and not a full name property.